RankyList/ranky-list/README.md

 Ask it on the Discord server, or open a [new issue](https://github.com/RankyList/ranky-list/issues/new?template=question.yml).

 ## Is there anything else I need to know?
-Make sure to also check the [code of conduct](CODE_OF_CONDUCT.md) if not already done 😉.
+Make sure to also check the [code of conduct](CODE_OF_CONDUCT.md) if not already done 😊.

 ## Special note
 Thank you for your interest in this project.
-This is originally an open source project we had to do at school and we decided to go all-in on it, using awesome frameworks and libraries.
+This is originally an open-source project we had to do at school and we decided to go all-in on it, using awesome frameworks and libraries.